-“We made some mistakes due to the risks that we play but we committed with this way to play, and the players came back as a group,” he said.
+“We made some mistakes due to the risks that we play, but we committed with this way to play, and the players came back as a group,” he said.

 Sporting Kansas City took its 1-0 lead against the run of play into the locker room at the break.
 Orlando City had more shots (6-3) but SKC got all three on target to Orlando’s two.
-The Lions held more possession (60.5%-39.5%), had more corners (1-0) and was the more accurate passing team (85.6%-82.1%).
+The Lions held more possession (60.5%-39.5%), had more corners (1-0) and were the more accurate passing team (85.6%-82.1%).

 Shortly after the restart, it appeared that Perea had tied it with his first career goal.
 But the play again went to review and the goal was disallowed.
 Nani’s corner kick cross was cleared but Smith picked it up and cycled it left to right for Nani again.
 The captain’s second cross skipped off a defender and found its way through traffic to Perea, who smashed a shot off the crossbar and in.
 Perea was onside when Nani delivered the cross but Carlos got a foot on it and that’s what put Perea just offside.